dmlc/gluon-nlp/scripts/bert/index.rst

 Export BERT for Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Current export/export.py support exporting BERT models.
-Supported values for --task argument include classification, regression and question_answering.
+Current export.py support exporting BERT models.
+Supported values for --task argument include classification, regression and question answering.

 .. code-block:: console

-    $ python export/export.py --task classification --model_parameters /path/to/saved/ckpt.params --output_dir /path/to/output/dir/ --seq_length 128
+    $ python export.py --task classification --model_parameters /path/to/saved/ckpt.params --output_dir /path/to/output/dir/ --seq_length 128

 This will export the BERT model for classification to a symbol.json file, saved to the directory specified by --output_dir.
 The --model_parameters argument is optional.
-If not set, the .params file saved in the output directory will be randomly intialized parameters.
+If not set, the .params file saved in the output directory will be randomly initialized parameters.

 BERT for Sentence or Tokens Embedding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~